dentarg/auth0-blog/_posts/2016-09-06-use-nginx-plus-and-auth0-to-authenticate-api-clients.markdown

 }
 ```

 Let's go ahead and get our Auth0 client credentials so we can test our implementation.
-If you don't already have an Auth0 account, sign up for a free one [here](https://auth0.com/signup).
+If you don't already have an Auth0 account, sign up for a free one [here](javascript:signup\(\)).
 Log in to your [management dashboard](https://manage.auth0.com), navigate to the client you wish you to use, and retreive your **Domain** and **Client Secret**.
 Replace the `YOUR-AUTH0-DOMAIN` from the `nginx.conf` file and with your domain and `YOUR-AUTH0-SECRET` with your secret and save the files.

 ![Auth0 Management Dashboard](https://cdn.auth0.com/blog/nginx-plus/management-dashboard.png)